msakai/resume/resume.md

 science.
 He is working as a research scientist at Corporate Research & Development Center, Toshiba Corporation.
 He received a master degree in “Media and Governance” with “Cyber Informatics” concentration at Keio university.
-He translated "Software Abstractions” and ”Types and Programming Languages” into Japanese with his colleagues.
+He translated “Software Abstractions” and “Types and Programming Languages” into Japanese with his colleagues.

 He is passionate in learning new technologies / skills / knowledge